 Hailing from sunny California and UC Davis, Dr. Christopher Lee is a preventive medicine specialist.
 As such, his focus dwells on the interactive disciplines of infectious and parasitic diseases, toxicology, immunology, scientific study design, and epidemiology.

 This diversity establishes a foundation from which Dr. Lee constructs practical wisdom for the everyday practitioner.
 Whether it is talking biostats and biologics or pharmaceuticals and nutraceuticals, Dr. Lee strives to make the dogmatic, less enigmatic and the recondite, relatable.

-Having spoken nationally for almost a decade, this self-proclaimed geek employs a dry humor style resulting from years of hospital ownership, employee management, and running rescues.
-He currently sits on the NAVLE Item Writing Committee and works as a senior professional services veterinarian at Merck Animal Health.
+Having spoken nationally for a decade, this self-proclaimed geek employs a dry humor style resulting from years of hospital ownership, employee management, and running rescues.
+He currently sits on the NAVLE Item Writing Committee, writes monthly articles for The Pulse, and works as a senior professional services veterinarian at Merck Animal Health.
 All opinions and content provided by Dr. Lee are his own opinions and do not reflect the views or beliefs of Merck Animal Health.